MicrosoftDocs/architecture-center/docs/hybrid/azure_arc_sql_srvr.md

 - Assessing Azure Arc enabled SQL Server configuration, availability, performance, and compliance by using Azure Monitor.
 - Detecting and remediating security threats targeting Azure Arc enabled SQL Server by using Azure Security Center and Azure Sentinel.
-- Automating deployment and management of Azure Arc enabled SQL Managed Instance on Azure Arc enabled Kubernetes in on-premises and multiple cloud scenarios.
+- Automating deployment and management of Azure Arc enabled SQL Managed Instance on Azure Arc enabled Kubernetes in on-premises and multi-cloud environments.
 - Automating deployment and management of Azure Arc enabled SQL Managed Instance on Azure Kubernetes Service (AKS) on Azure Stack HCI.

 ## Architecture